Sanjeev215101/Estilo_ArtGallery/README.md

 # Estilo_ArtGallery
-It's an online guide for arts style
+IT an online art gallery showing different types and era of art style [further content will be added]